Afek-Sakaju/sparta-war-room/README.md

 # Login-and-register <img src="./client/assets/pictures/login-page.png" width=100px height=100px align="right">

-### This is a server side and web (css+html) project, this project done with high strictness under the guidance of best practices and standards, a lot of work that summarize some of my knowladge about css + html and server side<br />
+### This is a server side and web (sass+css+html) project, this project done with high strictness under the guidance of best practices and standards, a lot of work that summarize some of my knowladge about css + html and server side<br />

 ---